sudhirdontha/sudhirdontha/README.md

 ### Hi there 👋

-:man_technologist: I'm Sudhir, I have been working as a Software Engineer at Virtusa since 2 years
+:man_technologist: I'm Sudhir, I have been working as a Software Engineer..